Machine learning with kernels for portfolio valuation and risk management: Computation

 \begin{remark} Computing the $\bar n\times \bar n$-matrix ${\bm K}$ is infeasible when $\bar n$ is significantly greater than $10^5$ both in terms of memory and computation, see \cite{mai_ver_18}.
-In this case, one could consider a low-rank approximation of the kernel of the form $k(x,y)\approx \phi(x)^\top\phi(y)$ for some feature map $\phi:E\to\R^m$.
-This brings us to the finite-dimensional case discussed in Theorem~\ref{thmcompnewFDnew} below. \end{remark}
+In this case, one could consider a low-rank approximation of the kernel of the form $\widetilde k(x,y)\approx \widetilde\phi(x)^\top\widetilde\phi(y)$ for some feature map $\widetilde\phi:E\to\R^m$.
+This brings us to the finite-dimensional case discussed in Lemma~\ref{lemcompnewFDnew} below.
+There has recently been a lot of research on such low-rank approximations of kernels.
+E.g., \cite{dai_etal_14,lu_etal_16} use a probabilistic representation of the kernel as in Lemma~\ref{thmmercernew}\ref{thmmercernew2}, where they approximate $\M$, and thus $k$, by the empirical measure induced by a finite sample $\omega_1,\dots,\omega_m\in\Omega$ drawn from $\M$. \end{remark}